hmc-cs111-spring2016/project-notebook/Entry 4 -- April 24.md

 This week my time was split pretty evenly over three different tasks.
 - Cleaning up my code and GUI layout.
 Nothing too interesting here, but there are details in my work log below.
 - Implementing basic syntax highlighting with CodeMirror.
 This ended up taking a decent amount of time.
 I used CodeMirror's [Simple Mode](http://codemirror.net/demo/simplemode.html) to define my highlighter in order to speed up the process, but it ended up being slightly less powerful than I would have liked.
 For example, there's no way for me to define multiple "next" states for a given rule (this should make sense if you skim the documentation + example that I linked).
 - Added more syntax errors to parser.
 At this point I think I've covered most of the reasonable syntax error that could occur for the average user.
 The code for my parser is starting to get bloated.
-Not sure how I can better organize this.
-See below for more on this.
+Not sure how I can better organize this (see below for more on organization issues).

+Errors I currently support are as follows:
+- Invalid parameter value
+- Missing semicolon
+- Missing parameter value
+- Missing stave definition
+- Missing closing curly brace
+- Min range value greater than max value (this isn't actually a syntax error.
+I'll eventually move it from parser and check at runtime).

 #### Work Log